Skip to main content

 Microsoft Integrations - Authentication

-There are three application authentication methods available:
+Therefore, three application authentication methods are available:

 1. Cortex XSOAR Application